turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 This tutorial assumes that you have completed the {% extract_notifications_service %} tutorial, but can be completed independently of it.

+Extracting the email into a service was relatively easy.
+Really, it wasn't much different than the way many apps implement background workers.

+Now, let's look at a more complex architecture that, rather than just "doing" an action, is used to read and write domain data.

 ### Goals

 Through this extraction process you'll learn: